The Inpui (Kabui)Naga

 Socialization and Social Continuity

 Inpuis are warm-hearted with high hospitality and are open to interacting with different cultures.
 This can be exemplified from songs, and dress which has the influence of other tribes and vice versa (theirs on others).
-The most common form of socialization was morungs (katang-in and rangaak-in) and community gatherings like festivals where singing and dancing were common with games and sports, weddings, and other community-related works and activities e.g., village cleaning, community fishing’s, community work in the field and farms.
-Morung system has ceased to exist after the coming of the modern lifestyle and change in the social structure.
+The most common form of socialization was morungs (katang-in and rangaak-in) and community gatherings like festivals where singing and dancing were common with games and sports, weddings, and other community-related works and activities e.g., village cleaning, community fishing, community work in the field and farms.
+The morung system ceased to exist after the coming of the modern lifestyle and change in the social structure.

 Community feast @ Isaac Inkah